 • Saatchi Art

-Saatchi Art is a leading online art gallery that provides a platform for artists to sell their work directly to art collectors from around the world.
-Saatchi Art showcases a wide range of artwork, including paintings, photography, sculptures, drawings, and prints.
-The platform’s curatorial team reviews every artist’s work, which adds a certain level of prestige to artists featured on the site.
+Saatchi Art is a leading online art gallery that allows artists to sell their work directly to art collectors worldwide.
+The Gallery showcases a wide range of artwork, including paintings, photography, sculptures, drawings, and prints.
+The platform’s curatorial team reviews every artist’s work, which adds prestige to artists featured on the site.

 • Artfinder

-Artfinder is a global online marketplace dedicated to selling original artwork from independent artists.
-It caters to a broad range of art styles, from painting and printmaking to sculpture and photography.
+Artfinder is a global online marketplace selling original artwork from independent artists.
+It caters to various art styles, from painting and printmaking to sculpture and photography.
 Artfinder’s mission is to make art accessible to everyone, and they do so by providing a platform where artists can connect directly with buyers.

 Artfinder is a great platform for artists who want to sell their original works and maintain control over their pricing.
-Artists also have the freedom to manage their inventory and engage with their customers directly.
+Artists can also manage their inventory and engage with their customers directly.
 Artfinder takes a commission on sold works, and artists must apply to sell on the platform to ensure quality control.

 • Artsy